 “I’ve got lousy eyesight,” he jokes.
 “I wear triple bifocals.
 I never dreamed for one second I was going to be a photographer, let alone a wildlife photographer.”

-Raised in 1950s Adelaide where there was “a gun shop on every corner”, Steve developed an early fixation with firearms and, since he couldn’t legally get a rifle until he turned 16, spearing marine fish had to suffice for his first experience at stalking prey.
+Raised in 1950s Adelaide where there was “a gun shop on every corner”, Steve developed an early fixation with the firearms at https://ballachy.com/ and, since he couldn’t legally get a rifle until he turned 16, spearing marine fish had to suffice for his first experience at stalking prey.

 Training to be a gunsmith and joining the Royal Australian Navy as a diver were natural progressions from there, but torn out pages of National Geographic stuck on his bedroom walls – and the wonder in his eyes when listening to his missionary uncle’s stories of man-eating tigers in India – may have been telltale signs of the award-winning career to come.